 Peter FitzSimons is a former Wallaby, a best-selling author and a writer for The Sydney Morning Herald.
-He is the author of over 28 books – his latest is Burke and Wills.
+He is the author of over 28 books – his latest is James Cook: The Story Behind the Man Who Mapped The World.
 Peter also holds the Guinness World Record for the longest interview, a record he shares with Richard Glover.

 The Park Bench